 There has been a substantial literature in economics on the formation of reputation, both of individuals and of the groups to which they belong.
-Most of the research has been purely theoretical, with an analysis of reputation of firms (good-will) as an asset (Tadelis, 1999) and with much of the work focused on reputation arising from behavior in repeated games (Mailath and Samuelson, 2006).
-Another strand of theory has focused on timing, including the dynamics of the relation of individuals' behavior and reputations and those of the firms for which they work (or the products or services they produce) (Tirole, 1996) and on the reputation-maximizing timing of the release of information (Sarafidis, 2007).
-Presumably reputation, defined as "overall quality or character as seen or judged by people in general," is something that develops over time in the minds of those who are judging the person, group, product, etc.1
+Most of the research has been purely theoretical, with an analysis of reputation of firms (good-will) as an asset (Tadelis, 2002) and with much of the work focused on reputation arising from behavior in repeated games (Mailath and Samuelson, 2006).
+Another strand of theory has focused on timing, including the dynamics of the relation of individuals' behavior and reputations and those of the firms for which they work (or the products or services they produce) (Tirole, 1996), and on the reputation-maximizing timing of the release of information (Sarafidis, 2007).
+Presumably reputation, defined as "overall quality or character as seen or judged by people in general," is something that develops over time in the minds of those who are judging the person, group, product, etc. 1

 Because reputation is based on perceptions of "overall quality," the appropriate prior question would seem to be what we mean by quality-what aspects of individuals' behavior contribute to quality and thus generate their reputations and those of the groups to which they belong.
 As such, the construction of reputation might be thought of as analogous to an implicit market in which bundled aspects of a good or service are traded for some overall price (Rosen, 1974).
 A "supplier" of characteristics brings them to a market, where "purchasers" (employers; the public; one's professional peers; one's fellow employees; one's neighbors; one's customers) express their preferences by assigning weights to the suppliers' efforts.
-These weights in turn combine in the purchasers' views to generate the suppliers' reputations, which in turn may produce higher monetary and/or non-monetary rewards for the person to whom they are attached.
+These weights in turn combine in the purchasers' views to generate the suppliers' reputations.
 In this implicit market for reputation the returns to its various determinants are created by buyers' preferences and the ability of existing and potential suppliers to generate those determinants.
 We can always measure the market "prices" of the dimensions of quality; and if we can identify the separate behavior of each party, or assume that one party's behavior does not respond to the returns to various determinants of reputation, we can even infer the structure of preferences for reputation or the reputation-enhancing productivity of various characteristics.